Did you know? The Italian artist Canova was supposed to create a model of George Washington. The catch? The President was naked.

 Canova the Man and Canova the Artist

 Antonio Canova was born in Possagno, not far from Venice, in 1757.
-Here in Possagno, he remained even after his recently widowed mother decided to move.
-Young Antonio’s choice to keep company to his old sculptor grandfather was fundamental: it’s probably also because of his influence and presence that the artist developed his skills so very young.
+Here, he remained even after his single mother decided to move.
+Young Antonio wanted to keep company to his sculptor grandfather.
+That’s where he started learning.

-These are also the years of his troublesome friendship with Domenica Volpato, daughter of famous engraver Giovanni, with whom he shared an incredibly volatile yet meaningful relationship.
-The two became engaged, their liaison blessed by her own father, too, who was happy to see his child tied with such a promising artist.
-However, the shy and withdrawn Domenica eventually set her eyes on another man: when Antonio found out, apparently catching the two “in the act,” he broke the engagement and vowed to dedicate his life solely to art.
+These are also the years of his troublesome friendship with Domenica Volpato, the daughter of engraver Giovanni.
+Antonio and Domenica shared a volatile yet meaningful relationship.
+The two became engaged after her father’s blessing.
+However, the shy and withdrawn Domenica eventually set her eyes on another man.
+When Antonio found out, he broke the engagement.
+That’s when he vowed to dedicate his life solely to art.

-While in Rome between the end of the 18th and the beginning of the 19th century, Canova produced some of the most well known marble effiges of the Bonaparte family, at the time stationed in the city after Napoleon’s conquest.
-In fact, the Corse General was keen on having him as his own official sculpture in Paris, but Canova always refused, preferring to associate his own name to the art and tradition of Italy.
-Actually when, in 1815, Napoleon was finally defeated at Waterloo Canova, who was in Paris at the time, managed to bring back numerous works of art stolen by the French army while stationed in Italy.
+During his Roman years, he produced some of the most well known marble effiges of the Bonaparte family.
+In fact, at the time the family was stationed in the city.
+Napoleon even wanted Canova to move to Paris.
+But he refused because he preferred to associate his own name to the art and tradition of Italy.
+In 1815, Napoleon lost at Waterloo while Canova was visiting the French capital.
+The artist managed to bring back to Italy works of art stolen by the French army while stationed in Italy.

-For this reason, Pope Pius VII honored him with the title of Marquis of Ischia, bestowing upon him a large annuity, which he always donated to various arts teaching institutions.
-He died in 1822 in Venice, when his own mausoleum in Possagno, which he had ideated, was still under construction.
+For his courage, Pope Pius VII honored him with the title of Marquis of Ischia.
+Thanks to this, Canova received a large annuity, which he always donated to various arts teaching institutions.
+He died in 1822 in Venice.
+His mausoleum in Possagno was still under construction.
 He was eventually laid there to rest 10 years later.

 Canova and the USA

-Thinking of an Italian artist being commissioned a work in the US is absolutely normal nowadays, but it certainly wasn’t 200 years ago.
-Only a bunch of Europeans would have visited the USA, a nation that, in Canova’s times, was only about 20 years old.
-Shortly after the end of the 1812 War, the General Assembly was eager to reinforce American identity also through the unique communicative power of the arts.
-It was, apparently, Thomas Jefferson himself who suggested the name of “old Canove of Rome” for an outstanding sculpture, actually mistaking both his name and his place of birth.
+Shortly after the end of the 1812 War, the General Assembly was eager to reinforce American identity.
+Through the unique communicative power of the arts.
+It was, apparently, Thomas Jefferson himself who suggested the name Canova for an outstanding sculpture.

-Who cares, though: Jefferson knew well who he was talking about.
-Canova obtained the commission and began working on his only work destined to the New World.
-As well described by X.F.
-Salomon, chief curator at the Frick Museum, in an interview to the NY Times, “a commission from America then, it was like a commission from Mars.”
-Read it this way, and you’ll realise easily the magnitude of it all for the artist.
+In fact, Canova obtained the commission and he began working.
+As X.F.
+Salomon, chief curator at the Frick Museum, in an interview to the NY Times said, “a commission from America then, it was like a commission from Mars.”

-Jefferson commissioned a statue of Washington wearing a Roman military uniform, in the garb of, to give you an easy to identify example, the famous Augustus of Prima Porta, today in the Vatican Museums.
-The artist very likely started with pencil sketches, only to pass to plaster, a cheap and easy to mold material which helped give shape to ideas.
-Naked plaster models, or sketches as a matter of fact, were the norm, as they gave the artist the opportunity to focus on human anatomy and to produce a more lifelike piece.
-However, it’s hardly possible the people in North Carolina knew that, somewhere in Canova’s studio in Italy, a naked George Washington had come to life.
+Jefferson commissioned a statue of Washington wearing a Roman military uniform.
+The artist likely started with pencil sketches, only to pass to plaster to mold shapes and ideas.
+Naked plaster models were the norm.
+Because they gave the artist the opportunity to focus on human anatomy and to produce a more lifelike piece.
+Of course, Canova could’t make Washington pose for him.
+Still, a live model helped the artist in his work.

 A curiosity: apparently, Canova found working on George Washington hard.
 He had been a very tall man, towering over the world with his 6.2″, 175 lbs frame and had very large hands and feet, which the sculptor found hard to create harmoniously.